Become a member

 Glendurgan Garden was described by its creators, the Quakers Alfred and Sarah Fox, as a 'small peace [sic] of heaven on earth'.

-The maze has been foxing people for nearly 200 years.
-Who will be first to reach the middle of our living puzzle?
+The maze has been foxing people for over 200 years.
+Who will be first to reach the middle of the living puzzle?

 Keep up to date with what's going on at Glendurgan on our Facebook page or read previous visitors' reviews on TripAdvisor.